 Should I create a family office to manage my wealth and investments?
 This is a question that many wealthy families with over $100 million in investable assets ask themselves.
 For some families, it’s a reasonable consideration.
-For others, the idea of a family office may sound alluring, but in reality it is not the right solution for them, their children or future generations.
-This article explains family offices, what it takes to create one, who should consider creating one and who is better suited to work with an established private wealth manager focused on ultra-high-net-worth clients.
+For others, the idea of a family office may sound alluring, but in reality, it is not the right solution for them, their children or future generations.
+This article explains family offices, what it takes to create one, who should consider creating one and who is better suited to work with an established multi-family office focused on ultra-high-net-worth clients.

 What Is a Family Office?